 Major roads in Newcastle CBD and Newcastle East will be closed for the duration of the event.

 Local roads within and surrounding the event circuit will also close during the event.

-A temporary Taxi rank will be located on the western side of Perkins Street between King Street and Hunter Street mall for the duration of the event.
-For details of taxi networks servicing the local area, visit Newcastle Taxis or call 133 300.Back to top
+The event Taxi rank will be located on the southern side of Hunter Street between Perkins Street and Brown Street each day.
+Access via Wolfe St. For details of taxi networks servicing the local area, visit Newcastle Taxis or call 133 300.Back to top